bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ##### Patient Resource (Logical) Id

 PHN is a sensitive Patient attribute and although considered for the Paitent Resource ID this idea was discarded.
 A non-PII surrogate Resource ID has been created which this guide will call the surrogate PHN.
-It is a universal uniuqe identifier (UUID) and Patient Resources will be populated with this UUID.
+It is a universal unique identifier (UUID) and Patient Resources will be populated with this UUID.

 ##### Patient Extensions